igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 # What does DVC do that git does not?

-DVC buids on top of git to provide version control for data science projects.
+DVC builds on top of git to provide version control for data science projects.
 It does so in mainly four ways:

 1. A separate storage option for large files such as datasets or models.
 2. A notion of a lightweight pipeline that versions the correct sequence in which your scripts run.
 3. Support for running and tracking experiments.
 4. Versions (and diffs) for model metrics and plots.

 Point 1 is probably the main selling point here.
-If you ever had to work with a git repository that also included a few giga bytes of binaries, you will know what I mean: It takes ages to complete any interaction with the remote repository.
-The solution here isn't really new: Define a separate (potentially very big, like an s3 bucket) storage area for large files and have git track just meta data (e.g. where is the file, under what name should it appear in the local file system, ...).
+If you ever had to work with a git repository that also included a few gigabytes of binaries, you will know what I mean: It takes ages to complete any interaction with the remote repository.
+The solution here isn't really new: Define a separate (potentially very big, like an s3 bucket) storage area for large files and have git track just metadata (e.g. where is the file, under what name should it appear in the local file system, ...).

 Point 2 is a bit similar to [make](https://www.gnu.org/software/make/) and there are many [other tools](https://pydoit.org) that address this problem or similar ones.
 What makes DVC stand out here, is that DVC pipelines clearly separate between data (i.e. big files) and code dependencies on one side and outputs such as plots and metrics on the other side.
 In addition, they are designed to be easily stored and versioned in git.
 However, that's really it.
-Having pipelines bundled with the rest of DVC let's you also version the flow of data through your scripts, but you would probably use other tools like [airflow](https://airflow.apache.org) or [prefect](https://www.prefect.io) in a production setting.
+Having pipelines bundled with the rest of DVC lets you also version the flow of data through your scripts, but you would probably use other tools like [airflow](https://airflow.apache.org) or [prefect](https://www.prefect.io) in a production setting.

 Point 3 is actually quite an interesting point.
 There are many tools that offer experiment tracking.
 However, most of them will store every run into a database, which is probably not really what you want.
-Firstly, you may have failed runs that you (in hindsight) didn't want in the database and you may have runs that just confirmed that your code doesn't crash (again nothing you want to keep).
+Firstly, you may have failed runs that you (in hindsight) didn't want in the database, and you may have runs that just confirmed that your code doesn't crash (again nothing you want to keep).
 Secondly, you may not want to store this information in a separate database and rather track it in git.
 DVC stores experiments that you run in a temporary storage area (similar to `git stash`) and there is separate step on which experiments you want to persistently store in git and which ones you don't.
 In addition, the experiments are stored in git so that you don't need to switch tools for viewing "code history" and "run history" (the two are closely interlinked in data science projects anyway).

 Point 4 takes the point serious that, in data science projects, the main difference between two different versions isn't necessarily the code itself, but the outputs that it created.
 And those outputs are learning curves, plots, accuracies, ...